ZebraDevs/fetch_tools/README.md

 optional `--workspace` argument.
 If the a parameter is passed in that value is used.
 If not, the parameter defaults to `~/$ROS_DISTRO`.
 To set the default value, add the line `export FETCH_WORKSPACE=/path/to/my/workspace` to your .bashrc file.
+By default, the remote workspace is assumed to match your local workspace.
+If not, you can use either the `--remote-workspace` argument or the `FETCH_REMOTE_WORKSPACE` environment variable to change it.

 ### User